de-Medeiros-insect-lab/workflows/install_instructions/BEAST2_with_GPU_support.md

 As of March 2023, this is the table found in the website:
 ![nvidia cuda compatibility table](images/nvidia-cuda-table.png)

 This means that we need a CUDA driver of version 525.60.13 or above for a CUDA 12.x toolkit, which is above the version we currently have (520.56.06).
-This means we will need to install the CUDA toolkit version 11.x (that means, below version 12, but it could be any subversion of 11).
+Therefore, we will need to install the CUDA toolkit version 11.x (that is, below version 12, but it could be any subversion of 11).

 ## 2. Installing dependencies with Anaconda

 Now that we know the version of the cudatooljit we need, we can use Anaconda to set up an environment to run BEAST2.
-Let's name our enviroment `beast2`:
+Let's name our enviroment `beast2`.
+Notice that we are constraining the version of cudatoolkit to maintain compatibility with our server NVIDIA driver:

 ```sh
 conda create -n beast2 -c bioconda -c conda-forge beast2 gcc cmake autoconf automake libtool subversion pkg-config cudatoolkit-dev=11
 ```

-This will creat ea new conda environment with the packages we need, and we can activate it using
+This will create a new conda environment with the packages we need, and we can activate it using
 ```sh
 conda activate beast2
 ```